DominicBurkart/CAT/readme.md

 ## Contents

-`generate_directory.py` is a simple script used to collate and query data output from `hyperstream1`, providing a light and convenient pipeline for dealing with large amounts of data in flat files (either tsv or csv.gz formats).
+`generate_directory.py` allows collation and queries to the data collected from `hyperstream1`, providing a light and convenient pipeline for dealing with large amounts of data in flat files (either tsv or csv.gz formats).

 `get_5000_usa.py` samples five thousand english tweets geotagged with known-US locations, doing so randomly within-day but weighting how many tweets from each day based on the total number of tweets collected.

+`classifier.py` is used to build and test the models for classifying text.

 ## Project Overview